-Schedule your FREE Debt Elimination Plan today.
+Schedule your no cost DEBT FREE plan today.

 Do you think in the future that taxes will be higher, lower, or stay the same?

 Do you think taxes have to increase if we as a country are going to pay off over $22 trillion in national debt?
 Is deferring taxes really a good idea?
-Yet what you hear from your CPA is that you should not take any money out of your IRA because you will have to pay taxes.
+Yet what you hear from your CPA is that you should not take any money out of your IRA or 401k because you will have to pay taxes.
 So think about this: You are going to have to pay taxes at some point...the IRA only DEFERS taxes.

 When you turn 72 years old the government is going to FORamily CE you to take out your Required Minimum Distribution (RMD).

 Putting together a retirement income plan to last throughout your golden years is the most important challenge retirees face.
 Now with the fact that we are, on average, living longer due to advancements in medical knowledge and technology, it is extremely probable that many people who are retiring today could spend 30 years or more living in the

 retirement stages of their life without income and only from